Research Ideas

 The iPhone pin code analysis & data set originally published by Daniel Amitay, and later on heatmapped and further explained by Joseph Bonneau and DataGenetics originally suggested that users would pick the same PIN for the "Big Brother" app created by Daniel as the one set for their phone.

-I would like to see a (scientific) survey asking people about their reuse of PINs across phone, app unlock (Dropbox and several others has 4-digit PIN unlock options), debit/credit cards, physical access control systems and more.
-My simple theory is that PIN reuse is even more common than password reuse, when we already know from countless examples such as Sony vs Yahoo (Troy Hunt) that password reuse is high.
+There should be a (scientific) survey asking people about their reuse of PINs across phone, app unlock (Dropbox and several others has 4-digit PIN unlock options), debit/credit cards, physical access control systems and more.
+The simple theory is that PIN reuse is even more common than password reuse, when we already know from countless examples such as Sony vs Yahoo (Troy Hunt) that password reuse is high.

 And not to forget: banks & credit card companies offers their customers not only to pick their own 4-digit PIN, but also to get the same PIN on their VISA (debit) and Mastercard (credit) cards, at least here in Norway.
 The ALE calculations vs expected rise in transaction volume for that would be interesting to see